-If we consider criminal prosecution to be the most appropriate response, we prepare a brief of evidence and refer it to the CDPP, who decides whether to proceed.
+If criminal prosecution is considered to be the most appropriate response, the APVMA prepares a brief of evidence to refer to the CDPP, who decides whether to proceed.

-We may seek criminal proceedings if:
+The APVMA may seek criminal proceedings if:

 - false or misleading information is provided to us

-- the offence involves levy evasion or other significant dishonest behaviour
+- the offence involves levy evasion or other significant dishonest behaviour.

 Individual and corporate responsibility

-- the executive knew the noncompliance would occur
+- knew the non-compliance would occur

 Access to other Commonwealth statutes